Business Management Guide

 Overview

-Procurement Services facilitates the requisition of most goods and services required by University departments.
-This facilitation is done in a cost effective manner, within reasonable time frames, while promoting and maintaining fair and open competition in the public procurement process and complying with Federal and State laws and rules.
-Procurement Services also strives to reduce the appearance and opportunity for favoritism and to preserve the integrity and reputation of the University with regard to purchasing and contracting.
+Procurement Services facilitates the requisition of most goods and services required by university departments.
+This facilitation is done in a cost-effective manner, within reasonable time frames, while promoting and maintaining fair and open competition in the public procurement process and complying with federal and state laws and rules.
+Procurement Services also strives to reduce the appearance and opportunity for favoritism and to preserve the integrity and reputation of the university with regard to purchasing and contracting.

 University Guidelines

 Any purchases made from a Sponsored Research project greater than $1,000 must be approved by Sponsored Research Accounting Services prior to submission to Procurement and Payables and Disbursement Services.
-Additionally, the requisition of certain commodities requires the approval of particular University departments.
+Additionally, the requisition of certain commodities requires the approval of particular university departments.

 (Policy 4-OP-A-6 – Procurement of Commodities and Contractual Services from Sources Outside the University)